Victoradukwu/More-Recipes/README.md

 * GET `api/v1/users/recipes/favorites` for viewing all the recipes in a user's favorite list.

 ## Testing
-* Create a test database and name it Testdb
+* Create a test database and name it `Testdb`
 * Run Test `$ npm test`

 ## How To Contribute
 * Fork the repository
-* Create a feature branch with a feature.md file
+* Create a feature branch
 * Write your code and the passing testss
 * Open a pull request